billkarsh/SpikeGLX/Markdown/UserManual.md

 run is automatically stopped.

 In addition, we show the overall current write speed and the minimum speed **required** to keep up.
-Modern drives always have a large and very fast cache, and it's the cache write speed that dominates the apparent disk performance.
+The current write speed may fluctuate a little but that's not a problem as long as the average is close to the required value.

 >**You are encouraged to keep this window parked where you can easily see these very useful experiment readouts**.